 #11 Balancing the effect of constraints

-Project Management practices also help in managing the effect of constraints in any organisation.
-When good project management practice is been adopted in any organisation.
-It will assist the organisation in managing some of the lapses that may exist due to increase in scope, cost or duration of the project.
+Project Management practices also help in managing the effect of constraints in any organization.
+When good project management practice is been adopted in any organization.
+It will assist the organization in managing some of the lapses that may exist due to an increase in scope, cost or duration of the project.
 This will help the Project Manager to work with stakeholders so that things do not get out of control.

 #12 Managing changes

 One of the things that made me fall in love with Project Management is the steps PMI recommends for managing changes.
 Do you know that it will be difficult for the CEO to implement changes after a project has been approved?
 He has to go through the Change Control Board.
 How awesome.
 This will help the Project Manager to avoid distractions as much as possible.
 He will focus on how he can deliver on the expectations of stakeholders for the project.

 In my previous article, I have looked at some of the benefits of adopting best practices when managing any project in any organization.

 The way these projects are managed will go a long way in showing whether such a project will succeed or not.
 In this article, I want to look at some of the reasons for poorly managed projects in any organization.

 I also want to look at how these can jeopardize the effort of the organization.

 #1 Missed deadlines as part of the effects of poorly managed projects.

 Firstly, a poorly managed project will always lead to missing deadlines.
 When times are not set to dictate when each activity on a project will be carried out.
 It will lead to a situation where every team members feel they can carry out project tasks at any time.